Here are the rules you need to follow to meet the Challenge.

 If you're a student in prep to year 10 you need to:

-- get a coordinator at your school to confirm that you've read the books you've registered online
+- Get a coordinator at your school to verify that you've read the books you've registered online.

-closing date of the challenge if you are a home-based reader.
+closing date of the Challenge if you're a home-based reader.

 Number of books you need to read

 Number of books: 30